nightmarebadger/my_blog/_posts/python-in-the-wide-world-week-1.markdown

 XMBC also features it's own (Ubuntu based) Linux distribution so you can easily carry XBMC on your USB key/disk if you wish so.

-[XBMC] became so popular that it spawned [countless forks](http://wiki.xbmc.org/index.php?title=Third-party_forks_and_derivatives), many of which are now separate products with many users.
+[XBMC] became so popular that it spawned [loads of forks](http://wiki.xbmc.org/index.php?title=Third-party_forks_and_derivatives), many of which are now separate products with many users.